-Here you'll find a range of our activities to learn about the magical properties of water.
+Our range of activities, designed to learn about the magical properties of water.

 Our water sources: dams, catchments and rainfall

 With Fresh Water Thinking we’re looking at our dams and catchments in new ways.
-Years of below average rainfall means that Perth’s catchments areas have become drier and drier. we are helping our dams by using them to store water from more climate-independent sources such as desalination.
+Years of below average rainfall means that Perth’s catchments areas have become drier.
+We're helping our dams by using them to store water from more climate-independent sources such as desalination.

 Fresh water thinker tip of the week: